 He is so bright that a certain brand of electric light bulb is named in his honor.
-As The Wise Lord and God above all other Gods, AHURA-MAZDA was — and still is — worshipped by Zoroastrians as the Lord of Truth, Creator of the Universe and Source of All Good Things.
+As The Wise Lord and God above all other Gods, AHURA MAZDA was — and still is — worshiped by Zoroastrians as the Lord of Truth, Creator of the Universe and Source of All Good Things.
 The light bulb reference seems appropriate — we fondly imagine he created the Universe by flipping a cosmic light switch.
 ‘Let there be light’, in fact.

 Zoroastrianism was founded by Zoroaster (also known as Zarathushtra) squillions of years ago, and flourished despite being such an awkward religion to spell.
 Its sacred scripture, the Vesta, unfortunately perished in the Great Fire at the Library of Alexandra, and only a remnant of this fascinating text remains.
 This is called the Zenda Vesta, which means ‘Scrap of Vesta Which Is Somewhat Charred But Still Jolly Good’.

 With its monotheistic concept of GOD and ideas of good and evil spirituality, Zoroastrianism had a huge impact on subsequent religions such as Judaism and Christianity, who appear to have stolen many of its spiritual notions...

 Area or people: Persia